The Best Gluten-Free Cheese Sauce

 The Best Gluten-Free Cheese Sauce has a full-bodied flavour which can be used in a variety of meals from pasta sauce to cauliflower cheese and is velvety smooth thanks to the use of sweet rice flour.

-If there is one gluten-free recipe that has become invaluable to me at the moment then it is this amazingly versatile cheese sauce.
+If there is one gluten-free recipe that has become invaluable to our family meals it's this amazingly versatile cheese sauce.
 You can use this gluten-free cheese sauce recipe for pasta, cauliflower cheese or a delicious lasagne.
-I even mixed a spoonful into cooked peas and spinach the other night to encourage my 4 year old to eat his greens.
-It worked!
+I have even been known to mix a spoonful into cooked peas and spinach to encourage my children to eat their greens.
 This cheese sauce is magic.

 One of the most popular recipes at From The Larder is Gluten-Free Cauliflower Cheese which is made with milk, cornflour and cheese for a very simple every day cheese sauce.

-• Gorgeous depth of flavour thanks to a bay and nutmeg milk infusion.
+• Gorgeous depth of flavour thanks to a bay leaves and nutmeg.

-• Nutty gruyรจre provides a deep cheesy flavour.
+• Nutty gruyère and mature cheddar provides a deep rich cheesy flavour.

 • A pinch of Dijon mustard amplifies the cheesiness.